tinglesoftware/dependabot-azure-devops/src/extension/README.md

 # Dependabot Azure DevOps Extension

 This is the unofficial [dependabot](https://github.com/Dependabot/dependabot-core) extension for [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/).
 It will allow you to run Dependabot inside a build pipeline.
 You will find it [here in the Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot).
-See the website for more [instructions](https://github.com/tinglesoftware/dependabot-azure-devops#running-in-azure-devops).
+You need to install it before running dependabot in your pipeline.

 ## Usage